smalot/MagentoConnectorBundle/README.md

 If you want to manage configurable products, you'll need to add [magento-improve-api](https://github.com/jreinke/magento-improve-api) in your Magento installation.

-## Installing the Magento Connector in an Akeneo PIM development environment
+## Installing the Magento Connector in an Akeneo PIM development environment (master)

-The following installation instructions are meant for development on the Magento Connector itself.
-Start by setting up a working installation as previously explained.
+The following installation instructions are meant for development on the Magento connector itself.
+Start by setting up a working installation as previously explained, but install only the MagentoConnectorBundle, not the ConnectorMappingBundle and DeltaExportBundle (those two are deprecated and not used anymore in the dev version):

+Composer:

+    $ php composer.phar require akeneo/magento-connector-bundle:1.1.*@stable

+In `app/AppKernel.php`:

+    $bundles[] = new Pim\Bundle\MagentoConnectorBundle\PimMagentoConnectorBundle();

 Then clone the Magento Connector bundle anywhere on your file system and create a symbolic link to your Akeneo installation's vendor folder (after renaiming/deleting the previous one).